 Hindustan Unilever (HUL) used to work with multiple digital agencies and some of their brands had a retainer relationship with this boutique social media agency called Windchimes.
 I inherited these brands when I joined the agency in 2013 and took over the strategic ideation for social media.
-Some of the best work done for HUL is summarized here.
+Here’s a summary of our best work for HUL.

 More Footfalls for Lakmé Salon